 We are deeply concerned by the Government's apparent change of direction.
 These proposals will permit some forms of violent pornography to be viewed behind age verification checks.

 solely in respect of children.
 I would hope there will be an opportunity to contribute to that aspect of the review.
-I accept it was never envisaged that the Digital Economy Bill was to be a trigger for a wider debate about what sorts of
+I accept it was never envisaged that the Digital Economy Bill was to be a trigger for a wider debate about what sorts of pornography are

 more or less acceptable, whether being viewed by children or not.
-However, just because children cannot view certain types of material that have been put behind an age verification wall, it does not mean that its continued availability to
+However, just because children cannot view certain types of material that have been put behind an age verification wall, it does not mean that its continued availability to adults does not